norfolkuncertainty/devopsdaysnz2018/dayone.md

 - Communication tools
 - Ask why
 - The x/y problem, talking about a solution rather than the problem
-- Shared presentaion of data
+- Shared presentation of data
-- Shared execution methods - eat your own dogfood
+- Shared execution methods - eat your own dog food
-- Shared goals, shared contraints, shared priorities
+- Shared goals, shared constraints, shared priorities

 ### Peter Sellars - 2018: A Build Engineers Odyssey

-Hire poeple that are Humble, hungry, smart
+Hire people that are Humble, hungry, smart

-npm ci = consitency
+npm ci = consistency

 ## Katrina Clokie - Testing in DevOps for Engineers